Rufus For Real

 Can I use pre-roasted or salted nuts?

 Nope.
-Pre-roasted nuts will burn before the spices can toast, and salted nuts will make the whole batch inedible.
-Start with raw, unsalted nuts only for the best flavor and texture.
+Pre-roasted nuts will burn before your spices even toast, and pre-salted nuts will make the batch inedible.
+Start with raw, unsalted nuts for the best flavor and crunch.

 Why did my nuts turn out soft?